 The physical consequences of SCI cannot be finally determined immediately after the injury.
 Some amount of improvement is common in the first few months.

 Loss of movement, sensation and control of various organs are the primary direct consequences of SCIs.
 Again, the specific organs and limbs affected depend on the level of injury, while the degree of loss of function depends on whether the injury is complete or incomplete and, if incomplete, how much of the cord has been damaged.

 Victims may lose all or partial control of:

 - Sexual function

-The lost functions may, over time, cause other problems ranging from pressure sores on victims who are truly immobile, to osteoporosis, to shoulder pain in victims who overuse their arms to compensate for the loss of leg function.
+The lost functions may, over time, cause other problems ranging from pressure sores in victims who are truly immobile, to osteoporosis, to shoulder pain in victims who overuse their arms to compensate for the loss of leg function.

-Effects on Employment and Family
+Effects On Employment And Family

 These effects also depend largely on the severity and location of the injury.
 Overall, SCI victims encounter some employment difficulties.
 National statistics, for example, show that while 57.5 percent of SCI victims were employed before their injury, only 11.5 percent had employment as of one year post-injury, and, even 20 years post-injury, only 35.4 percent had a job.

 The stress that the physical (and emotional) injuries from SCI can put on relationships has been documented.
 For example, SCI victims: